-To implement Strategy F of Maine Won't Wait, the Governor's Office of Policy Innovation and the Future (GOPIF) established the Community Resilience Partnership (CRP), a program that provides funding and support to help communities take steps towards climate resilience and emissions reductions.
-Arrowsic, as well as several communities around Arrowsic are enrolled in this program.
+To implement Strategy F of Maine Won't Wait, the Governor's Office of Policy Innovation and the Future (GOPIF) established the Community Resilience Partnership (CRP).
+This program provides funding and support to help communities take steps towards climate resilience and reduce emissions.
+Arrowsic, as well as several surrounding communities, is enrolled in this program.
 3

 There are several opportunities to collaborate with other communities in the CRP, particularly neighboring towns with similar concerns.
-Sharing lessons learned, research findings, and coordinating on regional issues could expand the capacity and resources for individual communities.
-Some examples of current projects that could be relevant to Arrowsic include Woolwich's project to improve emergency preparedness, Westport Island's groundwater monitoring/planning, and initiatives in Woolwich, Bath, and Southport to increase broadband access.4
+Sharing lessons learned and research findings, in addition to coordinating on regional issues, could expand the capacity and resources for all communities involved.
+Some examples of current projects that could be relevant to Arrowsic include Woolwich's project to improve emergency preparedness and Westport Island's groundwater monitoring/planning project.4